Manhunt is on for inmate who escaped from California prison

-SAN QUENTIN, Calif. — California authorities were hunting an inmate Thursday who walked away from San Quentin State Prison and is believed to have carjacked a vehicle overnight.
+SAN QUENTIN, Calif. — California authorities were on a manhunt Thursday for an inmate who walked away from San Quentin State Prison and is believed to have carjacked a vehicle overnight.

 Shalom Mendoza, 21, was last seen at the prison before 6 p.m.
 Wednesday and reported missing after 9:30 p.m.
 Wednesday.
-He fled from an unfenced minimum-security dormitory outside the prison walls, prison spokesman Sgt.
+He fled from a work assignment outside the prison walls, spokesman Sgt.
 Robert Gardea said.

 Mendoza is believed to have carjacked a victim in a Home Depot parking lot less than a mile from the prison after 9 p.m., fleeing in a silver Toyota RAV4 with California license plate number 6STZ502, San Rafael police said.

-Note: This story clarifies that Mendoza left from a work assignment, not a dormitory, based on new information from corrections officials.